 There was a time when workforce management was just a tool to map staffing levels to call center volume and create schedules that best aligned with those conditions.
 But workforce management has since grown across industries—from manufacturing to retail to health care—that need to track time, optimize staffing and scheduling, and predict future scheduling and staffing needs.
-It has also empowered employee autonomy and flexibility.
-It can also help businesses ensure compliance with changing and complex regulations, better manage contingent workforces and more deeply engage employees.
+It helps empower employee autonomy and flexibility.
+It can also help businesses comply with changing and complex regulations, better manage contingent workforces, and more deeply engage employees.

 8 Best Practices for Workforce Management